frriendRBLX/Synmax/README.md

 # Synmax

-A dynamic command execution plugin that grows with you.
+A dynamic, fully modular command plugin for Roblox Studio.

 ## Installation

 Visit the [Releases](https://github.com/frriendRBLX/Synmax/releases) page to download the latest version of synmax.